PaulLebmann/docker-gibbonedu/README.md

 If you migrate your database put your databasedump in ./db/initdb/ before the first time you run docker-compose up -d.
 Adjustments to the database, like migration to another URL have to be done by you either in advance in the dump or via SQL using the mysql client.

+Since the download URL pattern on Github changed from version 21.0.01 to 22.0.00 it is no longer possible to download 21.0.01 with the latest commit.

 ## What you have to do
 ### Basic Setup